by-pinja/azure-container-updater/README.md

 # Azure container image updater

-When new container image is published with changing label like `latest`, `latest-master` (or similar) in development environments it is usefull that matching images like `foo:latest` on publish of new image `foo:latest` will be automatically updated to running applications.
+When new container image is published with changing label like `latest`, `latest-master` (or similar) in development environments it is useful that matching images like `foo:latest` on publish of new image `foo:latest` will be automatically updated to running applications.

 This middleman removes requirement that builds have to understand locations where image are actually running: they can simply call globally update all matching images in all environments.